Brock-Lee/BrockRenderer/README.md

 # BrockRenderer
-This is a software rasterization renderer, developped by Brock.
+This is a software rasterization renderer, developed by Brock.
-The main purpose of this project is to simulate the Modern GPU pipeline on CPU.
+The main purpose of this project is to simulate the modern GPU pipeline on CPU.
-The latest version includes features such as:
+The latest version includes following features:

 1. Multi-threaded vertex processing.